 The Custard Factory

-The Custard Factory is a creative workspace located on the same site that the historic Bird’s Custard factory used to be.
-The 15 acres of Victorian factory buildings have been redeveloped into creative & digital businesses, music studios, independent shops and cafes and bars.
+The Custard Factory is a creative workspace located on the same site that the historic Bird’s Custard Factory used to be.
+The 15 acres of Victorian factory buildings have been redeveloped into creative & digital businesses, music studios, independent shops, cafes, and bars.

 All the escape rooms

-This might not be one your expected to see on this list but Birmingham is home to some of the best escape room experiences in the UK.
+This might not be one you expected to see on this list, but Birmingham is home to some of the best escape room experiences in the UK.
 Escape Hunt, Escape Live, Clue HQ and Escape Reality are only a few of the top-rated experiences.
-Grab a team of friends or make some new ones while teaming up and solving puzzles and clues to make your escape.
+Grab a team of friends, or make some new ones, and team up to solve puzzles and clues and make your escape.

 Discover more about our Birmingham campus now.